rurangiza/dojo/README.md

 > **Data structure**: a way of organizing, storing, and managing data so that it can be used efficiently

-> **Asymptotic Notations**: a general term that refers to notations used to describe the running time of an algorithm in terms of input size (n) as n approaches infinity.
-It provides an upper bound, lower bound, or tight bound on the growth rate of a function.
-These include:
+> **Asymptotic Notations**: notations used to measure how well an algorithm scales as its input size increases. i.e 'how would a chosen algorithm perform when given an array of 10 element, 10 000 element or 1 million elements' These include:
-▪	Big O Notation (O): Upper Bound
+▪	Big O Notation (O): Upper Bound (worst case)
-▪	Omega Notation (Ω): Lower Bound
+▪	Omega Notation (Ω): Lower Bound (average case)
-▪	Theta Notation (Θ): Tight Bound
+▪	Theta Notation (Θ): Tight Bound (best case)

-> **Big-O Notation**: is a specific type of asymptotic notation.
-It expresses the upper bound of an algorithm's time/space complexity - the maximum time required by an algorithm for all input values.
-It gives the worst-case scenario.

 > **Time complexity**: a theoretical estimation of how an algorithm's running time grows based on the size of the input